MSvabenic/Telefonski-Imenik-2.0/README.md

 # Telefonski-Imenik-2.0

+There is a new version of the application available: https://github.com/MSvabenic/Telefonski-Imenik-3.0 .

 Simple phone book application to save contact info with a picture, add multiple numbers for a contact,  grid with all contacts and a contact detail page.

 After cloning or downloading the repository, open the solution in Visual Studio.
 Open Package Manager Console, choose DataLayer as